SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Introduction

-In this paper, we propose \modelName, an animation model built on the I2V paradigm with first-frame preservation.
+In this paper, we propose \textbf{\textit{\modelName}}, an animation model built on the I2V paradigm with first-frame preservation.
 Firstly, to resolve the trade-off between appearance preservation and motion control within the I2V paradigm, we propose \textit{Condition-Reconciliation Mechanism} that achieves precise motion-driven control without sacrificing first-frame fidelity by optimizing at three levels, including condition fusion, injection, and augmentation.
 Secondly, to address the spatio-temporal misalignment between the reference image and the driving pose, we introduce \textit{Synergistic Pose Modulation Modules} to extract pose representations that are better adapted to the reference image, comprising the Spatial Structure Adaptive Refiner, the Temporal Motion Coherence Module, and the Frame-wise Attention Alignment Unit.
 Finally, to achieve efficient and stable model training, we propose a \textit{Staged Decoupled-Objective Training Pipeline}, including an Action Supervision Stage to establish precise motion control, a Condition-Decoupled Distillation Stage to enhance the generated video quality, and a Motion Discontinuity Mitigation Stage that aims to generate smooth and continuous results.
 Ultimately, building on these strategies, \modelName~successfully activates the ability of first-frame preservation in the human animation task, enabling it to robustly handle misalignments and generate videos with high fidelity and accurate motion.
-Moreover, \modelName~achieves superior performance over existing methods while requiring substantially fewer training resources.
+Moreover, it achieves superior performance over existing methods while requiring \textit{substantially fewer training resources}.
+Meanwhile, we propose \textit{the first non-homogeneous benchmark, \textbf{\textit{\dataName}}}, to test model performance when the reference and action sources are inconsistent.

 In summary, the main contribution of this work lies in: (i) We propose \modelName, a novel high-fidelity animation framework that achieves first-frame preservation firstly and significant training resource efficiency; (ii) To address the conflict and mismatch between the reference image and the driven pose, and to improve training efficiency, we propose a Condition-Reconciliation Mechanism, Synergistic Pose Modulation Modules, and a Staged Decoupled-Objective Training Pipeline; (iii) Extensive quantitative and qualitative results on multiple benchmarks validate the superiority and effectiveness of our proposed method.